 In fact, what The Rover reminds of more than anything is the books of Cormac McCarthy, author of works like Blood Meridian, or the Evening Redness in the West (1985), No Country for Old Men (2005) and The Road (2006).
 Both create often very violent stories but, like McCarthy, David Michôd is less interested in action and the spectacle of violence than the interior spaces of the protagonists in harsh and violent worlds.
 Like McCarthy, the dialogue is extraordinarily evocative in its terseness.
 There are some exceptionally written passages – especially one scene where Guy Pearce talks about his past and the murder of his wife to the soldier (Anthony Hayes) who has him prisoner.
 Like McCarthy, Michôd is concerned with morality – for McCarthy, questions of what is human and right, of his characters believing in an almost Old Testament sense of judgement; for Michôd, the central question of what matters in a world where morality is collapsing at the edges, where a man can murder his own unfaithful wife and her lover and walk away without any repercussions except the guilt that continues inside his own head.
 You could call it the soul of the Mad Max films.

-David Michôd had previously directed the crime film Animal Kingdom (2010) and subsequently went onto the Brad Pitt modern war satire War Machine (2017).
+David Michôd had previously directed the crime film Animal Kingdom (2010) and subsequently went onto the Brad Pitt modern war satire War Machine (2017) and the historical film The King (2019).
 His co-writer Joel Edgerton is better known as an actor including as the young Owen Lars in the Star Wars prequels and other films like The Thing (2011), The Great Gatsby (2013) and Exodus: Gods and Kings (2014), while he subsequently made his directorial debut with the horror film The Gift (2015).

 (Winner in this site’s Top 10 Films of 2014 list.
 Nominee for Best Director (David Michôd), Best Original Screenplay, Best Actor (Robert Pattinson) and Best Actor (Guy Pearce) at this site’s Best of 2014 Awards).